zerobase-io/About-Us-Onboarding/CONTRIBUTING.md

 # Contributing to Zerobase
 We're so happy to have you!
 Where governments are unable or unwilling to adequately test people for CoV-SARS-2, we're here to bridge the gap by enabling even resource-poor communities to utilize advanced tracing techniques to contain infections.

-An investment of a few hours of your time to our cause could be directly responsible for eliminating days or weeks of unnecessary human suffering.
+You know how every job you've applied to tells you that you'll make an immediate impact?
+This is where you'll make an immediate impact.
+An investment of a few hours of your time will be directly responsible for eliminating days or weeks of unnecessary human suffering.
 So let's get to it!

 ## Table of Contents
 * [Let's Go Already!
 (Start Here)](#lets-go-already-start-here)